 Avoid salt substitutes unless you are told otherwise by your doctor or health care professional.

 Do not treat yourself for coughs, colds, or pain while you are taking this medicine without asking your doctor or health care professional for advice.
 Some ingredients may increase your blood pressure.

 What side effects may I notice from receiving this medication?

 Side effects that you should report to your doctor or health care professional as soon as possible:

 Side effects that usually do not require medical attention (report to your doctor or health care professional if they continue or are bothersome):

 This list may not describe all possible side effects.
 Call your doctor for medical advice about side effects.
 You may report side effects to FDA at 1-800-FDA-1088.

 Store at room temperature below 30 degrees C (86 degrees F).
 Protect from moisture.
-Keep container tightly closed.
-Throw away any unused medicine after the expiration date.
+Keep the container tightly closed.
+Throw away any unused drug after the expiration date.